Guild Rules - Recruitment and Trial

 - All members are encouraged to read applications and make any appropriate public comments or questions relevant to the application.

 - All Raider applicants will have a private evaluation thread where the application is discussed within the Guild.
-All members are encouraged to contribute to these evaluation thread at all stages of the application process.
+All Raiders are encouraged to contribute to these evaluation threads at all stages of the application process.

 - The Guild Leadership decide which applications to consider for trial.
 Member input and class balance are considered at this stage, but are not the sole determinant.